 BITSAT Physics Syllabus 2026 - BITS, Pilani will release the BITSAT 2026 physics syllabus on the website, bitsadmission.com.
-The syllabus will be released through the BITSAT official brochure.
+The syllabus will be available through the BITSAT official brochure.
 The BITSAT syllabus will be based on the class 11 & 12 syllabus.
-The authority will base the BITSAT question paper on the syllabus.
-The authority will announce the exam dates for the BITSAT 2026 online.
-Candidates can find the complete BITSAT physics syllabus here.
+The question paper will be based on the BITSAT 2026 syllabus.
+The authority will conduct the BITSAT 2026 exam in two phases online.
+The session 1 exam will be held in May 2026, while session 2 exam is scheduled for June 2026.
+The BITSAT physics syllabus pdf download link will be provided here.

-The BITSAT exam will be conducted in 2 phases online.
+The BITSAT 2026 Physics exam pattern includes 30 questions from Class 11 and 12 NCERT-based topics, such as mechanics, electrostatics, modern physics, and more.
 Candidates must be familiar with the BITSAT syllabus while preparing for the exam.
 Along with the syllabus, candidates must also be familiar with the BITSAT exam pattern.

 Unit | Topics Covered |